 Under the law of most states, exercising a power of appointment by creating a new presently exercisable general power of appointment in another person is treating as vesting the property in the new power holder because he or she could exercise the power to appoint the property immediately to him or herself.
 If the new power holder were to appoint the property in further trust, the perpetuities period on the new trust would run from the time of the exercise creating the new trust.
 Therefore, at the time the original power holder granted a new presently exercisable general power of appointment, § 2041(a)(3) would be triggered because the new power could be exercised in a way that the vesting of the property in anyone else could be postponed for a period longer than the perpetuities period that applied originally (i.e., "for a period ascertainable without regard to the date of the creation of the first power.").
-For an excellent discussion of the Delaware tax trap and ways of using the concept to cause estate inclusion in a trust beneficiary (in order to avoid the GST tax), see Jonathan Blattmachr and Jeffrey Pennell, Using "Delaware Tax Trap" to Avoid Generation-Skipping Taxes, 68 J. TAX'N 242 (April 1988).
+For an excellent discussion of the Delaware tax trap and ways of using the concept to cause estate inclusion in a trust beneficiary (in order to avoid the GST tax), see Jonathan Blattmachr and Jeffrey Pennell, Using "Delaware Tax Trap" to Avoid Generation-Skipping Taxes, 68 J. Tax'n 242 (April 1988).
+For an outstanding 50-state summary of state law regarding the rule against perpetuities and whether exercising a limited power of appointment to create a presently exercisable general power of appointment causes a new perpetuities period to begin see Zaritsky, The Rule Against Perpetuities: A Survey of State (and D.C.)
+Law (2012), available on the ACTEC public website (search for "Rule Against Perpetuities").

 Accordingly, using the Delaware tax trap is one way to cause inclusion in the surviving spouse's (or any other beneficiary's) gross estate, if the beneficiary would not owe estate tax in any event because of the estate tax exemption and the beneficiary would like to obtain a step up in basis on the trust assets at his or her death.
-All that must be done to leave open the flexibility of using the Delaware tax trap is for the trust to give the beneficiary a limited power of appointment that includes the power to grant new presently exercisable powers of appointment.
-(The power to appointment in further trust would generally include this authority.)
-The decision of whether to trigger estate inclusion in the beneficiary would exercise the original power to create a presently exercisable general power of appointment in someone else.
+All that must be done to leave open the flexibility of using the Delaware tax trap is for the trust to give the beneficiary a limited power of appointment that includes the power to grant new presently exercisable powers of appointment (the power to appointment in further trust would generally include this authority) and confirm that the perpetuities savings clause is worded in terms of requiring that the interests of beneficiaries must "vest" within the prescribed perpetuities time frame rather than requiring that they be distributed during that time frame.
+The decision of whether to trigger estate inclusion in the beneficiary's gross estate is then totally up to the beneficiary.
+If the beneficiary wants to trigger estate inclusion, the beneficiary would exercise the original power to create a presently exercisable general power of appointment in someone else.
 That would cause estate inclusion in the original power holder's gross estate under § 2041(a)(3).